Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Abstract

 \section{Abstract}

-The regularized D-bar method is one of the most prominent methods for solving Electrical Impedance Tomography (EIT) problems due to its efficiency and simplicity.
-It provides a direct approach by applying low-pass filtering to the scattering data in the non-linear Fourier domain, thereby yielding a smoothed conductivity approximation.
-However, D-bar images often present low contrast and low resolution due to the absence of accurate high-frequency information and ill-posedness of the problem.
-In this paper, we proposed a dual-domain neural network architecture to retrieve high-contrast D-bar image sequences from low-contrast D-bar images.
-To further accentuate the spatial features of the conductivity distribution, the widely adopted U-net has been tailored for conductivity image calibration from the predicted D-bar image sequences.
-We call such a hybrid approach by Dual-Domain Deep D-bar method due to the consideration of both scattering data and image information.
-Compared to the single-scale structure, our proposed multi-scale structure exhibits superior capabilities in reducing artifacts and refining conductivity approximation.
-Additionally, solving discrete D-bar systems using the GMRES algorithm entails significant computational complexity, which is extremely time-consuming on CPU-based devices.
-To remedy this, we designed a surrogate GPU-based Richardson iterative method to accelerate the data enhancement process by D-bar.
-Numerical results are presented for simulated EIT data from the KIT4 and ACT4 systems to demonstrate notable improvements in absolute EIT imaging quality when compared to existing methodologies.
+The regularized D-bar method is a popular method for solving Electrical Impedance Tomography (EIT) problems due to its efficiency and simplicity.
+It utilizes the low-pass truncated scattering data in the non-linear Fourier domain to solve the associated D-bar integral equations, yielding a smooth conductivity approximation.
+However, the D-bar reconstruction often presents low contrast and resolution due to the absence of accurate high-frequency information and the ill-posedness of the problem.
+In this paper, we propose a deep learning-based supervised approach for real-time EIT reconstruction.
+Based on the D-bar method, we propose to utilize both multi-scale frequency enhancement and spatial consistency for a high-image-quality reconstruction.
+Additionally, we propose a fixed-point iteration for solving discrete D-bar systems on GPUs for fast computation.
+Numerical results are performed for both the continuum model and complete electrode model simulation on KIT4 and ACT4 datasets to demonstrate notable improvements in absolute EIT imaging quality.

 \keywords{Electrical impedance tomography \and D-bar regularization \and Multi-scale method \and Scattering transformation}